 please click on the link.

-Aldeburgh is also famous as the birthpace and home of composer Benjamin Britten.
+is also famous as the home of composer Benjamin Britten and his partner Peter Pears.
 There are many reminders of his life about the town and you can visit St Peter and St Paul's Church in the town where he is buried.

 Far from being a 'look, don't touch' piece of art, visitors are encouraged to sit on the Scallop and watch the sea.
 Britten himself loved the view so much he took a walk on the beach every afternoon.